php-client/keenetic/README.md

-# Php client for Keenetic Routers Api.
+# PHP client for Keenetic Routers API.

 This is a PHP client for the [Keenetic Routers API](https://help.keenetic.com/hc/en-us).